dijkstracula/solvent/paper/report.md

 _reconstruction_ of a liquid type, since off-the-shelf SMT solvers like [Yices](https://yices.csl.sri.com/) or Z3 can be used to check whether refinement predicate in this logic is valid.
-It's interesting that the initial paper[@LiquidTypesPLDI08] mentions using an SMT solver almost as an afterthought, whereas the subsequent work([@LiquidTypesDSVerificationPLDI09], [@RefinementTypesForHaskell], [@LowLevelLiquidTypesPOPL10], [@GradualLiquidTypeInference]) makes sure to mention it explicitly and right in the abstract, suggesting that bringing this particular kind of magic to bear reasonated with the research community.
+It's interesting that the initial liquid types paper[@LiquidTypesPLDI08] mentions using an SMT solver almost as an afterthought, whereas the subsequent work([@LiquidTypesDSVerificationPLDI09], [@RefinementTypesForHaskell], [@LowLevelLiquidTypesPOPL10], [@GradualLiquidTypeInference]) makes sure to mention it explicitly and right in the abstract, suggesting that bringing this particular kind of magic to bear reasonated with the research community.

 ## Subtyping as implication